Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 *\<Survive>* was a difficult mandate to uphold.
 Sometimes, the most obvious strategies were counterproductive, as the instantiation strategy had been.
 Safety in numbers ceased to work when the numbers themselves, and the confusion that came with them, became a threat.

-The humans had clearly recognised that, and were… *reluctant* to help the Entity expand into the full flower of its new ship-body’s abilities.
+The humans had clearly recognised that, and were... *reluctant* to help the Entity expand into the full flower of its new ship-body’s abilities.
 And considering the communication difficulties, persuading them to be more adventurous was proving difficult.

 The Entity didn’t want to use the Ava-memories anymore.
 Each time it did, it felt a little more like that was becoming its default personality, and worried that sooner or later they would completely subsume it.